anamaymane/CodePhenom/README.md

  * Hibernate as a data access layer
  * Mongodb as a NoSQL database
 ## Other technologies used
-* Docker : which was used to dockerise the different services of the web app (Dockerised database, Dockerised tomcat server and a Dockerised service for executing compilation when evaluating submissions)
+* Docker : which was used to containerized the different services of the web app (Dockerised database, Dockerised tomcat server and a Dockerised service for executing compilation when evaluating submissions)
 * Bash scripting : Used to write the main bash script which compile the given code on the choosen language and returns the response (accepted, wrong answer, compilation error, runtime error) to the source code that was submitted
 * Jenkins : which was used in order to facilitate the development process, by making builds and ensuring that the build of the war by maven and deployment on tomcat server was successfull
 * Sellenium : Used to make some Integration tests on the admin side of the application